-Year Ended December 31, ,
+Yea r end ed Decemb oer 31,

-2023 - 2 2022 2021
+2024 2023 2022

-Interest expense \$ 733 \$ 2 \$ 4
+Interest expense \$ 4,849 \$ 733 \$ 2

-The Company's ability to borrow on the Revolving Credit Agreement is subject to ongoing compliance by the Company and the borrowers with various customary affirmative and negative covenants.
-The Revolving Credit Agreement requires the Company and borrowers to meet certain financial and nonfinancial covenants.
-The Company was in compliance with these covenants as of December 31, 2023 and 2022.
+The Company's ability to borrow on the Revolving Credit Agreement is subject to ongoing compliance by the Company with various customary affirmative and negative covenants.
+The Revolving Credit Agreement requires the Company to meet certain financial and nonfinancial covenants.
+The Company was in compliance with these covenants as of December 31, 2024 and 2023.